aaronlevy/coreos-kubernetes/Documentation/deploy-master.md

 # Deploy Kubernetes Master Node(s)

 Boot a single CoreOS machine which will be used as the Kubernetes master node.
-You must use a CoreOS version 960.0.0+ for the `kubelet-wrapper` script to be present in the image.
-If you wish to use an earlier version (e.g. from the 'stable' channel) see [kubelet-wrapper](kubelet-wrapper.md) for more information.
+You must use a CoreOS version 962.0.0+ for the `/usr/lib/coreos/kubelet-wrapper` script to be present in the image.
+See [kubelet-wrapper](kubelet-wrapper.md) for more information.

 See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.